ningpengtao-coder/gitlab-foss/doc/development/documentation/improvement-workflow.md

 1. If EE and CE MRs exist, merge the EE MR first, then the CE MR.
 1. After merging, if there has not been a technical writer review and an issue for a follow-up review was not already created and linked from the MR, [create the issue using the Doc Review template](https://gitlab.com/gitlab-org/gitlab-ce/issues/new?issuable_template=Doc%20Review) and link it from the MR.

+### Merge request review criteria

+Use the following criteria when reviewing the documentation portion of a Merge Request.
+You can think of this as a checklist.

+- Are the appropriate documentation labels applied?

+  - `docs-only`: For a MR that changes only documentation files.
+  - `devops::insert_devops_stage`: Matching the relevant DevOps stage/group.

+- Is the technical content correct?

+  Technical content must first be reviewed by a subject matter expert.
+If that has not been done, the MR should be reassigned to an SME, then reassigned for documentation review.

+- Does the content meet the documentation guidelines?

+  Add comments where the content does not comply.

+- Does the content meet the GitLab documentation style guide?

+  Add suggested changes where the content does not comply.

+- Does the content render correctly?

+  Check the review app to confirm the amended content renders correctly.

+- Are there discussions to be resolved?

+  All discussion threads must be resolved before accepting a merge request.

+- Are there merge conflicts?

+  Merge conflicts must be resolved before approving and accepting a MR.

 ## Other ways to help

 If you have ideas for further documentation resources that would be best